About this Site

 How to Use this Site

-LiveStats: Healthcare Coverage is designed to provide highly localized data about health insurance coverage.
+LiveStats: Veteran Statistics is designed to provide highly localized data about veterans.
 For any data topic on this site, use the search bar to select any state, county, or city in the United States.
 You'll then see local data for the location you've chosen.

 When available, local data will include benchmarks against state and national data.
 On bar charts, benchmarks will display as differently-colored bars.
 On donut (percentage) charts, you can hover over the black line to see a benchmark value for a parent location.

 The main data source for this site is the American Community Survey (ACS), conducted by the United States Census Bureau.
 Unlike the decennial census—an actual count of people in households in the United States every ten years—ACS data is released every year.
 The data is composed of estimates based on representative surveys.

 Data Availability: 1-Year and 5-Year Estimates

 Annual data estimates are available from the ACS.
 But for small populations, these year-by-year estimates are not very accurate.
 For this reason, this site typically uses 5-year estimate data.
 The 5-year estimates essentially widen the time period of the survey to 60 months, rather than 12 months.
 While not as up-to-date, 5-year estimates can show more granular data—like breakdowns of the foreign-born population—with better accuracy.
 (For locations with under 60,000 people, the ACS only releases data as 5-year estimates.)

 Even with 5-year estimates, data may not be available—or reliable—for every location, particularly for very small counties, towns, and villages.
 We chose not to report extremely unreliable values where the margin of error is larger than the value itself (see below).